 Mostly the symptoms are visible after menopause.
 The lump is visible in the Breast and armpit.
 This is the most common symptom.
 Other symptoms include blood coming out of the nipple or the breast becoming orange-like.
 These are the symptoms of early Breast Cancer.

 As it expands, it gets spread and can result in breathlessness and back pain.

 Treatment options include surgery and radiotherapy.
-Radiation is used to prevent the size of the tumor from getting increased.
+Radiation helps to prevent the size of the tumor from increasing.
 Whether it is hormonal positive or hormonal negative, the treatment process is the same.

 How does regular Breast check-up result in prevention?